Julie and the Phantoms: Development

 On April 9, 2019, Kenny Ortega signed a multi-year overall deal with Netflix, including production of Julie and the Phantoms.
 Ortega executive produced the series alongside Dan Cross, David Hoge, George Salinas, and Jaime Aymerich.
 Cross and Hoge also serve as showrunners.
 Production companies involved with the series were slated to consist of Crossover Entertainment and Mixer Entertainment.
 On August 26, 2020, an official trailer was released and the series was released on September 10, 2020.
 On December 18, 2021, Netflix cancelled the series after one season.
 On March 4, 2022, Ortega confirmed that there are no plans for the series to return to Netflix or anywhere else for the time being.

 Casting

 On July 21, 2020, upon series premiere date announcement, Madison Reyes, Charlie Gillespie, Jeremy Shada, Owen Patrick Joyner, Jadah Marie, Sacha Carlson, and Savannah May were cast in the starring roles while Booboo Stewart, Cheyenne Jackson, Carlos Ponce, and Sonny Bustamante were cast in recurring roles.

 Filming

 Principal photography for the series began on September 17, 2019 and ended on December 14, 2019 in Burnaby, British Columbia.

 Music

-A soundtrack was released on September 10, 2020, alongside its series debut on the streaming service.
+A soundtrack was released on September 10, 2020, alongside the series' debut on the streaming service.